 Don't advertise your absence

 Criminals use social media to figure out when you are likely to be away.
 It's therefore not a good idea to post on Facebook or similar that you are on holiday.

 Who pays in the event of loss and damage from a burglary?

 In most cases, home contents insurance covers loss and damage caused by burglaries.
 Insurance policies distinguish between different types of theft:

 If a thief breaks a pane of glass or picks a lock to enter the home, the event is considered to be burglary.
-This kind of damage is included in basic household insurance cover, which pays out for the stolen and damaged property at their original value.
+This kind of damage is included in basic household insurance cover, which pays out for the stolen and damaged property at their replacement value.
 Jewellery and cash are usually only covered up to a certain value.